dwp/accessibility-manual/app/views/tools-and-resources/communications/microsoft-word/README.md

 It is essential to use the bullets and numbering in the **Paragraph** section of the **Home** ribbon to mark lists.
 If you use a hyphen, this may not be read correctly.

 The information will be clearer if standard black, round bullet points are used and numbers as digits.
 Please avoid using fancy bullet points or Roman numerals.
-Although these are read by a screen reader, they are annouced for each item, using their full name, e.g. **black diamond minus white X** or **eye eye eye** (for iii).
+Although these are read by a screen reader, they are annouced for each item, using the name of the symbol, e.g. **black diamond minus white X** or **eye eye eye** (for iii).
 This can be confusing but also quite irritating.